shahsaumil2001/swift-localization/README.md

 ## License

-SwiftUI-Localization is written in Swift and is open source.
+Swift-Localization is written in Swift and is open source.